-Typhoid Fever: An infected food handler/daycare attendee may return to work/school only after producing three negative stool specimens, each taken at least 24 hours apart greater than a month after onset.
-If the food handler has been treated with an antimicrobial, the first stool specimen shall not be submitted until at least 48 hours after cessation of therapy.
-Certain types of S. Paratyphi can cause a similar illness called

-Paratyphoid Fever.
-Please contact the Notifiable Disease Section for guidance on foodhandlers infected with S. Paratyphi.
+Typhoid Fever An infected food employee/daycare attendee may return to work/school only after providing medical documentation that the food employee is free of infection.
+Certain types of S. Paratyphi can cause a similar illness called Paratyphoid Fever.
+Please contact the Notifiable Disease Section for guidance on food employees infected with S. Paratyphi.

-Shigellosis: An infected food handler may return to work once diarrhea has resolved and two negative stool specimens have been produced at least 24 hours apart.
-If the food handler has been treated with an antimicrobial, the stool specimens shall not be submitted until at least 48 hours after cessation of therapy.
+Shigellosis: An infected food employee may return to work once diarrhea has resolved and two negative stool specimens have been produced at least 24 hours apart.
+If the food employee has been treated with an antimicrobial, the stool specimens shall not be submitted until at least 48 hours after cessation of therapy.
+The stool specimens may not be required if food employee has been asymptomatic for more than 7 days and is medically cleared.

-E. coli O157:H7: An infected food handler may return to work once diarrhea has resolved and two negative stool specimen have been produced at least 24 hours apart.
-If the food handler has been treated with an antimicrobial, the stool specimen shall not be submitted until at least 48 hours after cessation of therapy.
+E. coli O157:H7: An infected food employee may return to work once diarrhea has resolved and two negative stool specimen have been produced at least 24 hours apart.
+If the food employee has been treated with an antimicrobial, the stool specimen shall not be submitted until at least 48 hours after cessation of therapy.
+The stool specimens may not be required if food employee has been asymptomatic for more than 7 days and is medically cleared.